testpossessed/ng-schematics/README.md

 + Stores should be isolated from Angular feature modules

 ## Implementing Isolated Store with Schematics
-In this section I will run through how you use the Angular CLI to create a new project and the schematics in this package to apply the Isolated Store pattern in the project.
+In this section I will run through how you use the Angular CLI to create a new project and use the schematics in this package to apply the Isolated Store pattern in the project.
 As they say *a picture speaks a thousand words* so I will include screen shots for each step.
 I am assuming you have Node and npm installed

 Lets start by making sure we have the latest Angular CLI installed